Generic linear systems for projective CR manifolds: Definitions and statements of the results

-Definition \ref{def:gen} works for any manifold $(M,\mathcal{F})$ foliated by complex leaves.
-An equivalent formulation is the following: consider the bundles of foliated holomorphic $r$-jets, and there the foliated Thom-Boardman stratification $\mathcal{T}^\mathcal{F}$ (over each leaf it amounts to considering the usual Thom-Boardman stratification \cite{Bo67}).
-A CR map $\phi$ is $r$-generic if its foliated holomorphic $r$-jet is \emph{leafwise} transversal to $\mathcal{T}^\mathcal{F}$.
-For such a map the pullback of each strata $\Sigma^\mathcal{F}_I(\phi)$ would be transversal to the leaves; its intersection to each leaf $F$ would be the Thom-Boardman stratum $\Sigma_I(\phi_{\mid F})$.
+Regarding higher order genericity, note that if $(M,D,J)$ is a CR manifold, $M'$ either a CR or complex manifold and $\phi\colon M\rightarrow M'$ a CR map, it is not possible in general to define the second CR jet of $\phi$; there is no intrinsic way of taking a second derivative along a general distribution $D$.
+Therefore, to consider higher order jets we must assume that $(M,{\mathcal{F}},J)$ is Levi-flat.

-Let us for simplicity forget about holomorphic functions and consider the foliated genericity problem in the smooth setting.
-A strategy to solve transversality problems for foliated smooth jets, is to use the canonical submersion from the bundle of jets to the bundle of foliated jets \cite{Be02}, to pull back the leafwise Thom-Boardman stratification to the bundle of $r$-jets.
-Foliated $r$-genericity is equivalent to strong transversality \emph{along the leaves of $\mathcal{F}$} to the pulled back stratification.
+On the bundle of foliated holomorphic r-jets of CR maps from $(M,{\mathcal{F}},J)$ to $M'$ one has the CR Thom-Boardman stratification $\mathcal{T}^{\mathcal{F}}$, which is the union of the usual holomorphic Thom-Boardman stratifications \cite{Bo67} over each leaf $F\in \mathcal{F}$.
+A CR map $\phi$ is defined to be r-generic if its foliated holomorphic r-jet (i.e. its CR r-jet) is leafwise transverse to $\mathcal{T}^{\mathcal{F}}$.
+For such a map the pullback of each stratum $\Sigma^{\mathcal{F}}_I(\phi)$ would be transverse to the leaves; its intersection with each leaf $F$ would be the holomorphic Thom-Boardman stratum $\Sigma_I(\phi_{\mid F})$.

-The existence of foliated $r$-generic maps for $(M,\mathcal{F})$ is obstructed.
-Obstructions are deduced from the strata being transversal to the foliation.
-For example, there cannot be leafwise Morse functions in foliated 3-manifolds with Reeb components.
+Let us for simplicity forget about holomorphic functions and consider the foliated/leafwise genericity problem in the smooth setting.
+A strategy to solve transversality problems for foliated smooth jets is to use the canonical submersion from the bundle of r-jets to the bundle of foliated r-jets \cite{Be02}, to pull back the leafwise Thom-Boardman stratification to the bundle of r-jets.
+Leafwise r-genericity is equivalent to transversality along the leaves of $\mathcal{F}$ of the (full) r-jet to the pulled back stratification.

-To develop a similar strategy to solve the leafwise holomorphic genericity problem, we would need to embed $M$ inside a complex manifold $X$, and transfer the problems for foliated holomorphic jets to problems for full holomorphic jets.
-The next step would be to solve the foliated (strong) transversality problem in the bundle of full holomorphic $r$-jets.
+To develop a similar strategy to solve the leafwise holomorphic genericity problem, we would need to embed $M$ inside a complex manifold $X$, and transfer the problems for leafwise holomorphic jets to problems for full holomorphic jets.
+The next step would be to solve the foliated (strong) transversality problem in the bundle of full holomorphic r-jets.
 This is always possible locally, but there is no reason why a global solution should exist.

-If $(M,\mathcal{F},J)$ is Levi-flat and posses a positive CR line bundle, theorem \ref{thm:embed2} implies that for any natural number $h$ we obtain a leafwise holomorphic embedding in $\mathbb{C}\mathbb{P}^{d(h)}$ of class $C^h$.
+If $(M,{\mathcal{F}},J)$ is Levi-flat and possess a positive CR line bundle, theorem \ref{thm:embed2} implies that for any natural number $h$ we obtain a leafwise holomorphic embedding in ${\mathbb C}{\mathbb P}^{d(h)}$ of class $C^h$.
 This projective space plays the role of the ambient complex space $X$.